harcomaase/lsp-gpt/Readme.md

 To be done before the next iteration:

 - [x] explore GPT behaviour for additional LSP features: highlighting, diagnostics/errors, fixing
-- [ ] enhance prompt with few-shot learning: add possibility to provide example diagrams
+- [x] enhance prompt with few-shot learning: add possibility to provide example diagrams
-  - [ ] explore working on workspace level instead of document level only: other existing diagrams can be used as example
+  - [x] explore working on workspace level instead of document level only: other existing diagrams can be used as example
   - [ ] provide examples of requests and responses in order to shape GPT output
-- [ ] decide on direction:
+- [x] decide on direction:
   - [ ] create a fully featured language server (as easily as possible)
   - [x] train it towards meaningful completions (from examples), e.g. fitting names/identifiers, desired syntax
-  - [x] write a standalone language server with the help of GPT
+  - [ ] write a standalone language server with the help of GPT
 - [ ] refactor logging

+## how to proceed
+- prompting domänenspezifisch (zB Banken, Krankenhaus); Nachrichten -> Methodennamen?
+- Anmeldung Arbeit:
+  - Inhalt ausreichend für Masterarbeit
+  - Formular auf Website, Kontakt mit Herrn Paap
+  - informieren über Fristen!
+- Vortrag Ende April:
+  - Anmeldung bis 22.
+März
+  - Prof informieren

 ## what has been done?